Telucero/Ensemble_Analysis/README.md

 For SimpleNN, AdaBoost slightly decreased the recall while maintaining accuracy and precision.
 For XGBoost, AdaBoost led to a decrease in accuracy, precision, and recall.
 For SVM, AdaBoost resulted in a decrease in accuracy, precision, and recall.
-### Stacking Script
-The stacking script implements the ensemble learning technique known as stacking.
-Stacking involves combining the predictions of multiple base models using a meta-learner (logistic regression in this case).
-The stacking script includes the following steps:

 # Stacking:
 Train diverse base models (SimpleNN, XGBoost, SVM) on the full dataset.